Cryptomenorrhea

-Cryptomenorrhea or cryptomenorrhoea, also known as hematocolpos, is a condition where menstruation occurs but is not visible due to an obstruction of the outflow tract.
+Cryptomenorrhea or cryptomenorrhoea, is a medical condition in which menstrual bleeding occurs but remains hidden due to a congenital septum or atresia blocking the vagina, resulting in symptoms of menstruation without external bleeding.
+It is commonly seen in cases of imperforate hymen.
 Specifically the endometrium is shed, but a congenital obstruction such as a vaginal septum or on part of the hymen retains the menstrual flow.
 A patient with cryptomenorrhea will appear to have amenorrhea but will experience cyclic menstrual pain.
 The condition is surgically correctable.

 The patient usually presents at the age of puberty when the commencement of menstruation blood gets collected in the vagina and gives rise to symptoms.

 Symptoms

 Eugonadotropic primary amenorrhea and cyclical lower abdominal pain are the chief presenting complaints of hematocolpos.
 Patient may be brought in emergency urinary retention.

+The only symptoms that may occur in some cases are dysmenorrhea or cyclic abdominal pain.